srfoster/ai-is-here/README.md

   - Maybe a "backend" for teachers bots?
 (Could also be on s3?) s:///bucket/users/ABCDE/prompts/blah-bla-blah
   - CRUD operations on prompts (bots)?

+* OutOfCredits is a bit ugly on the homepage
+  - Make it more of a "Welcome" "Please enter credits" feel
+  - Consider: Running low on credits message...
+  - Make it display your current number of credits (possibly show a progress bar somewhere?)

 11/1/2024: